Barrywww/covid_predict-1/README.md

 Please run to_supervised.ipynb sequencially thereafter.

 ## Models
-`linear_regression_test.ipynb` is the test for linear regression `LSTM.py` is a not successful attempt of ours.
+MAKE SURE you sequencially run preprocess.py and to_supervised.ipynb first `linear_regression_test.ipynb` is the test for linear regression `LSTM.py` is a not successful attempt of ours.
 It yields unaccurate predictive results despite its smooth error figure:
 `LSTM_finalized.ipynb` is the final model of ours.
-Please sequencially run preprocess.py and to_supervised.ipynb first

 ![Image of LSTM](https://i.imgur.com/FDqCtae.png)